BigSamu/Dev-Bot/docs/DEVELOPER_GUIDE.md

 - Initialize the setup of your local environment.
 This will be your base repository.
 - Create your own GitHub App from your base repository.
 - Complete the setup of your local environment.
-- Use a second GitHub account to create a fork of your base repository.
-- Install your GitHub App on both your base and your forked repository.
+- Use a second GitHub account to create a fork of your base repository and install your GitHub App on both repositories.
 - Open a pull request from your forked repository to your base repository.

 The following sections detail how to perform each of these actions.